ssiddie/first_amazon_sql_etl_analysis/README.md

 This was done separately because missing values from a CSV import can be represented differently after being imported into                a database.The initial profiling results showed no significant missing-value issues in the dataset.
 Any missing values identified during later stages will be investigated further.

+Duplicate Profiling: The raw dataset was reviewed for duplicate records to understand whether duplicate data was present in the source dataset.
+No duplicate records were identified during initial profiling phase. no records were removed or modified.

 Categorical Profiling: Distinct values were reviewed for several categorical fields, including:

 Category: Electronics, Sports, Beauty, Home and Clothing.